-Sauerkraut is typically made in the fall when cabbage is sweet and fresh.
-The best cabbage for sauerkraut is the later maturing varieties due to their higher sugar content and cooler temperatures.
+Sauerkraut is typically made in the fall, when cabbage is sweet and fresh.
+The best cabbage for sauerkraut is the latter maturing varieties due to their higher sugar content and cooler temperatures.

 Krautman, Danish Ballhead, Late Flat Head and Premium Late Dutch are the most popular varieties for making sauerkraut.